matyasselmeci/dask_condor_experiments/README.md

 # dask_condor_experiments
-Code used as experiments with dask_condor; not useful outside of the CHTC
+Code used for Matyas Selmeci's experiments with [dask_condor](https://github.com/matyasselmeci/dask_condor) at CHTC.
+This is not expected to be generally useful.